Multi-entity accounting and tracking dimensions

 - NetSuite — List endpoints may aggregate across subsidiaries; do not assume header-based scoping behaves like Xero or Sage Intacct.

-company_id/subsidiary_idduplication varies by resource; checks may not follow the same pattern as invoices or vendors. company_idvssubsidiary_id— Redundant same-value pairs are primarily a NetSuite quirk.
+company_id/subsidiary_idduplication varies by resource. company_idvssubsidiary_id— Redundant same-value pairs are primarily a NetSuite quirk.
 Workday intentionally uses both fields differently.
-Most SMB connectors scope company via connection or headers, not both body fields.- Sage Intacct — Entity and location concepts can overlap.
+Most SMB connectors scope company via connection or headers, not both body fields.- Sage Intacct — Each entity is isolated; the top-level entity is not a consolidated roll-up.

 - Connectors omitted from examples — Regional variants, niche ERPs, and new connectors may differ; treat the API reference as the source of truth when this guide does not name your